shubhamdtiwari/shubhamdtiwari/README.md

 ✔ **Build full-stack web applications** with modern frameworks & best practices
 ✔ **Participate in hackathons & open-source contributions** to gain hands-on experience
 ✔ **Land a high-paying tech job** in a domain that aligns with my skills and interests
-✔ **Connect with passionate developers** and contribute to the global tech community
+✔ **Connect with passionate developers** and contribute to the global tech community ✔ **Exploring the quantum computing and learn its potensial**

 ---